bstenm/react_state_management_route-planner/README.md

 ### Things to improve

-- We could add a toggle button to include elevation data or not.
+- Add a toggle button to include elevation data or not.

-- We could add a way to visualise the elevation data with this [plugin](http://mrmufflon.github.io/Leaflet.Elevation/example/example.html).
+- Add a way to visualise the elevation data with this [plugin](http://mrmufflon.github.io/Leaflet.Elevation/example/example.html).

-- We could add an estimation of the time a regular runner would take to complete the route.
+- Add an estimation of the time a regular runner would take to complete the route.

-- We could save the route into a database and add a dropdown to display all the routes saved.
+- Save the route into a database and add a dropdown to display all the routes saved.

-- We could add a way to rate a route after the user completed it, then make that data available to other users.
+- Add a way to rate a route after the user completed it, then make that data available to other users.

-- We could add subscriptions and give the ability to users to send invites to each other with a date and time.
+- Add subscriptions and give the ability to users to send invites to each other with a date and time.

-- etc

-- There is a little bug with the highlighting of the waypoint during the drag and drop in the waypoint right panel: when you drag an item from the list and drop it into the map the highlighting persist: I just didn't take the time to fix it yet but that shouldn't be too difficult.
+- There is a little bug with the highlighting of the waypoint during the drag and drop in the waypoint right panel: when you drag an item from the list and drop it into the map the highlighting persist.
+Will fix it when I get a chance.

 ## Commands